Hannah3141/blank-lab-01/README.md

 // do stuff
 String out = new String(chars);
 ```

+### Commits
+Commits should be made incrementally.
+Many commits are always better than few, and commits can always be squashed together later if there are too many.
+You should try to make a commit every time you've made tangible progress in the development of your code.

+Every commit should have a commit message.
+The standard format for commit messages is to start with a verb in present-tense followed by a concise message (typically less than 50 characters) that summarizes the change that the commit is introducing to the repo.
+For example, "updates README", "implements Array", "passes testGet".

+Popular IDEs, such as Visual Studio Code, provide integrated Git tools.
+If you're on Windows, you can install Git Bash or Windows Subsystem for Linux (WSL).
+If you're on Mac or Linux, you already have git installed.
+Mac users will need to ensure that XCode stays up to date.

+You can use the Source Control (branch) extension provided by VS Code to stage, commit, and sync your assignment.
+These three steps are the submission process.
+To stage changes, use the plus sign next to each file.
+To commit changes, add a commit message in the text field at the top and then click commit.
+To sync changes, click the sync button.

+At some point, you'll want to get familiar with using the git terminal commands instead.

+To sync changes made from another device, use the following command.
+- `git fetch origin main`
+- `git pull origin main`

+To push commits from command line, use the following commands.
+- `git add -A`
+- `git commit -m "<your message goes here>"`
+- `git push origin main`

+You can also sync all changes and submit with the following commands depending on your terminal.
+- `./build.sh submit`

+## Help

+### Can't submit due to Git log
+If you've just installed git or this is your first time submitting an assignment with git on this machine, it will need to be configured.
+The easiest way to configure git is from a terminal.
+Use the following commands.
+Note that the quotes need to stay but the angular brackets (<>) should be replaced alongside your username and email.
+- `git config --global user.name "<github-username-goes-here>"`
+- `git config --global user.email "<github-email-goes-here>"`
+- `git config --global pull.rebase false`
+- `git config --global fetch.prune true` (optional)
+- `git config --global diff.colorMoved zebra` (optional)

+### Can't sync due to Git error
+In some cases, when you attempt to sync, you'll see a down-arrow rather than just an up-arrow.
+The up-arrow indicates that you have changes that need to be pushed to the cloud whereas the down-arrow indicates that there are changes in the cloud that need to be pulled to your machine.
+You can use the ellipsis at the top next to the commit text field to navigate to the pull option which will download and apply those changes to your local machine.
+If you're unable to use the sync button, please pull first.
+This may create conflicts on your machine which will have to be resolved manually.
+If you need help, please ask your instructor or a TA for assistance.
+Once all changes have been pulled and the down-arrow is gone, you can sync your changes.
+- You may find it easier to use `git pull origin main` in your terminal

 ## Compiling and Testing Code
 Your IDE should provide tools to compile your code.
 If you're unfamiliar with that process, instructions are provided on Harvey.
 While we'll be using VS Code in this course, most developers compile and run their code from command line using a shell script, such as a **Makefile** or build script (**build.sh**).